openstack-archive/tripleo-specs/specs/ussuri/mistral-to-ansible.rst

 ---------------------

 The output of CLI commands will change format.
-For example, the Mistral workflow ID will no longer be included and other Ansible specific output may be included.
-Where possible we will favour streaming Ansible output to the user, making tripleoclient very light and transparent
+For example, the Mistral workflow ID will no longer be included and other Ansible specific output will be included.
+Where possible we will favour streaming Ansible output to the user, making tripleoclient very light and transparent.

 Some CLI commands, such as introspection will need to fundamentally change their output.
 Currently they send real time updates and progress to the client with Zaqar.
 Despite moving the execution locally, we are unable to easily get messages from a Ansible playbook while it is running.
 This means the user may need to wait a long time before they get any feedback.